smitsohu/rof/README.md

-# rof
+# rofairy
-rof is a small proof-of-concept, to showcase how administrative tools that necessitate write permission can be used seamlessly in a read-only root filesystem.
+rofairy is a small proof-of-concept, to showcase how administrative tools that necessitate write permission can be used seamlessly in a read-only root filesystem.

-Unlike previous approaches, rof allows the read-only restriction to be lifted only as necessary and only for the wrapped application, while all other processes in the system continue to operate within a read-only environment.
-This approach enhances security and eliminates [potential][2] [issues][1] that arise when read-write filesystems are remounted back as read-only.
+Unlike previous approaches, rofairy allows the read-only restriction to be lifted only as necessary and only for the wrapped application, while all other processes in the system continue to operate within a read-only environment.
+In particular, this approach resolves [potential][2] [issues][1] that arise when read-write filesystems are remounted back as read-only.

-Notably, rof enables traditional package managers like `apt` to function when core system partitions like /boot or /usr are in a read-only state.
+Notably, rofairy enables traditional package managers like `apt` to function when core system partitions like /boot or /usr are in a read-only state.

 [1]: https://archive.is/49UnK
 [2]: https://archive.is/0g5RJ

 ## Usage
 ```
-rof [options] application [application arguments|options]
+rofairy [options] application [application arguments|options]

 Modify read-only restrictions per application.